Quantum effects on neutrino parameters from a flavored gauge boson: RGE of the Weinberg operator with a Z'

 \subsection{Two-generation case}

 To illustrate the novel effect induced by the $Z'$ let us consider a simplified scenario with only two generations, and where all parameters are real.
-We denote the mass eigenvalues at the cut-off $M_1$ as $\kappa_1$, $\kappa_2$, and the leptonic mixing matrix as
+We denote the eigenvalues of the matrix $\kappa$ at the cut-off $M_1$ as $\kappa_1$, $\kappa_2$, and the leptonic mixing matrix as

 so that

 where we used $G = \sqrt{6} g' {\rm diag}(1, -1)$.
 Neglecting the effect of the charged lepton Yukawa couplings (encoded in $\tilde P$), one finds the approximate solutions

 where $a=1 - \alpha/(16\pi^2)\log (M_1/M_{Z'})$, $b=6 g^{\prime 2}/(16\pi^2)\log (M_1/M_{Z'})$.